patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/index.md

 We used a combination of 4 public LIBRAS datasets to create a target dataset of 25 words related to the healthcare domain, with 6 videos each.

-We developed a detailed pre-processing pipeline to standardize the conditions between each data source, and a training pipeline that allowed us to experiment with different feature engineering, data augmentation, model architectures and training strategies.
+We developed a detailed preprocessing pipeline to standardize the conditions between each data source, and a training pipeline that allowed us to experiment with different feature engineering, data augmentation, model architectures and training strategies.

 With 6 videos per word, for each word we used 4 videos for training, 1 for validation, and 1 for testing.
 We had an even distribution of data sources in each split to avoid bias.